shakes76/PatternAnalysis-2024/recognition/YutongLi_GFNet/README.md

 # GFnet classify Alzheimer's disease of the ADNI dataset

 ## What is FGnet
 GFNet is a conceptually simple yet computationally efficient architecture designed to advance the trend of minimizing inductive biases in vision models while maintaining log-linear computational complexity.
 The core idea behind GFNet is to learn the interactions among spatial locations in the frequency domain, diverging from traditional self-attention mechanisms in vision transformers and fully connected layers in MLPs.
+[1]

 In GFNet, interactions among tokens are modeled through a set of learnable global filters applied directly to the spectrum of input features.
 This unique approach enables the model to capture both long-term and short-term interactions effectively, as the global filters encompass all frequencies.
 Notably, GFNet learns these filters directly from raw data, eliminating the need for human priors.
+[1]

 GFNet builds upon the foundation of vision transformers, implementing key modifications to enhance efficiency.
-Specifically, it replaces the self-attention sub-layer with three pivotal operations:
+Specifically, it replaces the self-attention sub-layer with three pivotal operations: [1]

 - __2D Discrete Fourier Transform__: Converts input spatial features to the frequency domain.
 - __Element-wise Multiplication__: Applies global filters to the frequency-domain features.
 - __2D Inverse Fourier Transform__: Maps features back to the spatial domain.

 This use of Fourier transform facilitates information mixing across tokens, making the global filter layer significantly more efficient than self-attention and MLPs due to the
 𝑂(𝐿log𝐿) complexity of the Fast Fourier Transform (FFT) algorithm.
 Consequently, GFNet is less sensitive to token length 𝐿 and seamlessly integrates with larger feature maps and CNN-style hierarchical architectures.
+[1]

-The overall architecture of GFNet is illustrated in Figure 1.
+The overall architecture of GFNet is illustrated in this Figure.
+[1]

 ![image](https://github.com/user-attachments/assets/9f7d5961-35d6-427b-8405-f605675c47a7)